Have some questions?

 -

 We can't guarantee anyone a specific resort or location.
-You can let us know on your application where you’d like to go, but final placements depend on availability and the resorts needs.
+You can let us know on your application where you’d like to go, but final placements depend on availability and the resorts' needs.
 We’ll always try to match you somewhere that fits your vibe and skills.

 -

-Accommodation is typically subsidised and deducted monthly from your pay, costing around ¥5,000–¥35,000 per month (roughly £25–£185/month), depending on the resort.
+Accommodation is typically subsidised and deducted monthly from your pay, costing anywhere between ¥5,000–¥35,000 per month (roughly £25–£185/month), depending on the resort.

 -